Public vs. permissioned blockchain: differences and the key benefits

 Permissioned blockchain seems to be the least known type of blockchain, even despite their constantly growing popularity.
 As it is obvious from the name itself, permissioned blockchain allows access once there is a special user permission.

-It’s a compromise solution between public and private blockchains, allowing for a very flexible customization in both development and blockchain management.
+Itā€™s a compromise solution between public and private blockchains, allowing for a very flexible customization in both blockchain development and management.
 How is this flexibility achieved?

 1. Role-based activities